kermitgrey/US_Mortality/README.md

          (state-geocodes-v2019.xlsx)</li>
     </ul>

-<p> NOTE: This repo does not replicate the files extracted from CDC Wonder.
+<p> NOTE: This repo does not replicate the report files from CDC Wonder.
 Please visit
     https://wonder.cdc.gov/ for access to the actual data.
 </p>

 <p> All CDC files were transformed using Excel to make them ready for analysis; that process is not part of this repo.
-   Additionally, the Census Bureau data processing is documented separately in the covid19_review repo.
+   Additionally, the Census Bureau file processing is documented separately in the covid19_review repo.
 Please reference the python file labeled "generateCensusRegions.py".
 </p>